MixedRealityLab/UoNPaperScraper/README.md

-# UoNPaperScraper
+# uom-paper-scraper

-Utility to scrape a collection of staff profile pages to allow for collation of publication lists.
+Utility to scrape a collection of staff profile pages from the University of Nottingham to allow for collation of publication lists.

 ## Setup